Construction of a brand-new PCYC for Caloundra South is officially underway, with a sod-turning ceremony held this week to mark the milestone.

 What is happening with programs and activities?

-BTC is up and running again from the Toowoomba library and celebrated a drivers licence being achieved yesterday!
+BTC is up and running again from the Toowoomba library and celebrated a drivers licence being achieved just days after the fire.

 What is the latest update on the car park?